 "Waking up Wally: The Walter Gretzky Story" (2005)

 You may recognize: Tom McCamus, Victoria Snow, Kris Holden-Ried

 Plot: Based on the best-selling book "On Family, Hockey and Healing," written by Wayne Gretzky's father, Walter, the movie takes a look at the process of recovering from a stroke that nearly killed him but also left him unable to remember his son, who we all know as The Great One.

 Famous line: "Where it's going, not where it's been." -- Wally Gretzky, remembering advice he gave Wayne about seeing the ice.

-What makes it memorable: After the movie concludes, some real-life footage of Walter Gretzky rolls with the closing credits and shows him talking with players, signing autographs for kids and enjoying himself on the ice.
+What to watch for: After the movie concludes, some real-life footage of Walter Gretzky rolls with the closing credits and shows him talking with players, signing autographs for kids and enjoying himself on the ice.

 You may recognize: Kurt Russell, Patricia Clarkson